Stiffstream/restinio/README-NEW.md

   store request handle somewhere and/or pass it to another execution context and get back to it when the data is ready.
 * HTTP pipelining.
 Works well with async request handling.
+  It might increase your server throughput dramatically.
 * Timeout control.
-RESTinio can take care of bad connection that are like: send "GET /" and then just wait.
+RESTinio can take care of bad connection that are like: send "GET /" and then just stuck.
 * Response builders.
 Need chunked-encoded body - then RESTinio has a special response builder for you (obviously it is not the only builder).
 * ExpressJS-like request routing.
 * Supports TLS (HTTPS).
 * Basic websocket support.
 Simply restinio::websocket::basic::upgrade() the request handle and start websocket session on a corresponding connection.